Ḥumāt ad-Diyār

-"Ḥumāt ad-Diyār" (حُمَاةَ الدَّيَّارِ) was written as the national anthem of Syria, (Note: Syria has been governed by a transitional government since the fall of the Assad regime on 8 December 2024, with no announcement thus far if this song will continue to be used as the national anthem.
-The Syrian opposition previously used a version with additional lyrics, calling for the overthrow of Assad.) with lyrics written by Khalil Mardam Bey and the music by Mohammed Salim Flayfel, who also composed the national anthem of Iraq as well as other Arab folk songs.
+"Ḥumāt ad-Diyār" (حُمَاةَ الدَّيَّارِ) was written as the national anthem of Syria, (Note: Syria has been governed by a transitional government since the fall of the Assad regime on 8 December 2024, and it remains unclear whether this song will continue to be used as the national anthem.
+In March 2025, President Ahmed al-Sharaa signed the Constitutional Declaration, whose Article 5 states that the national anthem shall be determined by law.) with lyrics written by Khalil Mardam Bey and the music by Mohammed Salim Flayfel, who also composed the national anthem of Iraq as well as other Arab folk songs.

 History

 Salam Affandina and Humat ad-Diyar, performed together as the anthem of the United Arab Republic between 1958 and 1960.

 It was adopted in 1938 after a competition held by Hashim al-Atassi's government to choose a state anthem for the new republic two years after the Franco-Syrian Treaty of Independence was signed which gave Syria limited autonomy and future independence.
 The anthem was initially set to lose to Fī Sabīli al-Majd in the competition, but it later won the competition after it gained rapid popularity amongst the Syrian population which put pressure on the competition's committee to reconsider its decisions, and eventually the anthem won and was adopted by the government as Syria's national anthem.

 It temporarily fell out of use when Syria joined the United Arab Republic with Egypt.
 On 22 February 1958, it was decided that the national anthem of the UAR would be a combination of the then Egyptian national anthem "Salam Affandina" and "Ḥumāt ad-Diyār".
 On 20 May 1960, it was replaced by Walla Zaman Ya Selahy, composed by Kamal Al Taweel.
 When Syria seceded from the union in 1961, it was fully restored and has since been used as Syria's official national anthem.
 The use of the anthem remains the only symbol used between the Socialist Arab Renaissance Party government and the Syrian opposition after the start of the civil war in 2011; In addition, another version of the anthem was played, but with partially altered lyrics to directly call for the fall of Bashar al-Assad's regime, which effectively occurred on 8 December 2024.